Skip to main content

 Two-factor authentication (2FA) is an extra layer of security used when logging into websites or apps.
 With 2FA, you have to log in with your username and password and provide another form of authentication that only you know or have access to.

-Note: Starting in March 2023 and through the end of 2023, GitHub will gradually begin to require all users who contribute code on GitHub.com to enable one or more forms of two-factor authentication (2FA).
-If you are in an eligible group, you will receive a notification email when that group is selected for enrollment, marking the beginning of a 45-day 2FA enrollment period, and you will see banners asking you to enroll in 2FA on GitHub.com.
-If you don't receive a notification, then you are not part of a group required to enable 2FA, though we strongly recommend it.
+As of March 2023, GitHub required all users who contribute code on GitHub.com to enable one or more forms of two-factor authentication (2FA).
+If you were in an eligible group, you would have received a notification email when that group was selected for enrollment, marking the beginning of a 45-day 2FA enrollment period, and you would have seen banners asking you to enroll in 2FA on GitHub.com.
+If you didn't receive a notification, then you were not part of a group required to enable 2FA, though we strongly recommend it.

 For more information about the 2FA enrollment rollout, see this blog post.